 They already have social structures and a traditional educational system that is much more human shaped that those mostly used in the Western World, where an increasing number of students are severely stressed – more thatn 50% on universities in Denmark – and where WHO predicts that depression will be the number one cause of death in a few years.
 But they are being boooed out of existence claimed to be primitive.

-And we wish to learn something from them that may even bring healing to the fearful bankers in places like Wall Street.
+And I wish to learn something from them that may even bring healing to the fearful bankers in places like Wall Street.

 The indigenous people of Greenland know how to abolish fear.

-Their hunters know how to do this and Qisuk and I have modelled part of their amazing skills so that we can share it with others.
-We call it The Wordless Universe – an inner place of peace and at the same time focus, a state out of time and with no fear.
+Their hunters know how to do this and I have modelled part of their amazing skills so that we can share it with others.
+I call it The Wordless Universe – an inner place of peace and at the same time focus, a state out of time and with no fear.

 That in itself can make huge changes for many, privately, in schools and in the public and the corporate world.
 What a gift for the world.
 Everybody should have a set of keys.